fellipe-araujo/fellipe-araujo/README.md

 ## About Me

 * I live in :brazil: :sunglasses:
-* I'm student of Software Engineering at the University of Brasilia and in love with web/mobile development :technologist: :iphone: :star_struck:
+* I'm student of Software Engineering at the University of Brasilia and in love with web&mobile development :technologist: :iphone: :star_struck:
 * Creator of Digital Content on [@_codemore](https://www.instagram.com/_codemore) <img src="codemore-logo.svg" width="30" align="center" /> :blue_heart:

 ## My Purpose